ishwari198/YouTube-Data-ETL-Automation-AWS/README.md

-### overview of a data pipeline that extracts data from YouTube using the Google API, creates an EC2 instance and S3 buckets on AWS, and runs a Directed Acyclic Graph (DAG) file using an Airflow server.

-### purpose:
-Automate YouTube data extraction, transformation, and loading (ETL) for data-driven insights.
-Scalable workflow orchestration using Apache Airflow with components like EC2, S3, and YouTube Data API.

-Tools:
-Apache Airflow: DAGs, Operators, S3Hook.<br/>
-Amazon EC2: Execution environment.<br/>
-Amazon S3: Storage for transformed data.<br/>
-YouTube Data API: Programmatically access YouTube data.<br/>
-username: admin  password: <br/>

-Tasks <br>
-1.Extract Data from YouTube using Google API: The first task involves using a Python script with the Google API client library to extract data from the YouTube API.<br/><br/>
-2.Create EC2 Instance and S3 Buckets: The second task involves setting up an AWS environment.
-This includes creating an EC2 instance and S3 buckets.
-It's recommended to select Ubuntu for the EC2 machine and allow HTTPS.
-If possible, select t2.medium to run the Airflow server as t2.micro can cause issues.<br/><br/>
-3.Run DAG File Using Airflow Server: The final task involves setting up the Airflow pipeline.
-This includes writing a Python script named youtube_dag.py that instantiates the DAG, defines the tasks, and sets their dependencies.<br/><br/>

-### Additiona Notes
-1.Create a directory in your S3 bucket, for example, youtube_dag, and make sure to update the airflow.cfg file with your directory name.<br/>
-2.Copy and paste your youtube_etl.py and youtube_dag.py files using nano or vim.<br/>
-3.hen your Airflow server runs, it will create a DAG named youtube_dag.<br/>
-4.Click on youtube_dag and run the DAG.
-It will show if it's successful or failed. if it's failed check yorur aiflow log.Now, in your S3 bucket, you can see the CSV file.<br/>

-### Learning Areas:
-Airflow basics (DAGs, Operators).<br/>
-YouTube Data API usage.<br/>
-ETL concepts and efficient workflows.<br/>
-AWS basics (EC2, S3).<br/>
-Data pipeline architecture.<br/>
-Monitoring, troubleshooting, and best practices.<br/>
+# YouTube Data Pipeline with Apache Airflow

+## Overview
+This data pipeline automates the extraction, transformation, and loading (ETL) of YouTube data using the Google API.
+It involves creating an EC2 instance and S3 buckets on AWS, orchestrated by Apache Airflow through a Directed Acyclic Graph (DAG) file.

+## Purpose
+Automate YouTube data extraction, transformation, and loading for data-driven insights.
+Utilize Apache Airflow for scalable workflow orchestration with components like EC2, S3, and the YouTube Data API.

+## Tools
+- **Apache Airflow:**
+  - DAGs, Operators, S3Hook.
+- **Amazon EC2:**
+  - Execution environment.
+- **Amazon S3:**
+  - Storage for transformed data.
+- **YouTube Data API:**
+  - Programmatically access YouTube data.

+  **Credentials:**
+  - Username: admin
+  - Password: [Your_Password_Here]

+## Tasks
+1. **Extract Data from YouTube using Google API:**
+   Use a Python script with the Google API client library to extract data from the YouTube API.

+2. **Create EC2 Instance and S3 Buckets:**
+   Set up an AWS environment, including creating an EC2 instance and S3 buckets.
+Choose Ubuntu for the EC2 machine, allow HTTPS, and preferably select t2.medium for the Airflow server.

+3. **Run DAG File Using Airflow Server:**
+   Set up the Airflow pipeline by writing a Python script (`youtube_dag.py`) that instantiates the DAG, defines tasks, and sets dependencies.

+## Additional Notes
+1. Create a directory in your S3 bucket (e.g., `youtube_dag`) and update the `airflow.cfg` file with your directory name.
+2. Copy and paste your `youtube_etl.py` and `youtube_dag.py` files using nano or vim.
+3. When your Airflow server runs, it will create a DAG named `youtube_dag`.
+4. Click on `youtube_dag` and run the DAG.
+Check for success or failure.
+If failed, inspect your Airflow log.
+In your S3 bucket, you can find the CSV file.

+## Learning Areas
+- Airflow basics (DAGs, Operators).
+- YouTube Data API usage.
+- ETL concepts and efficient workflows.
+- AWS basics (EC2, S3).
+- Data pipeline architecture.
+- Monitoring, troubleshooting, and best practices.